CALL FOR PAPERS! Submit your abstract for the 2025 DFMA Forum. Deadline: March 20, 2025.

 Introduction

-Advances in product development technology—ranging from CAD to CAM to CAE and finally PLM—are snowballing as a result of high-speed computing and new software architectures.
-Breakthroughs that often occurred first within individual disciplines, or silos, have now spread across more integrated sets of complementary tools.
-Take the tight interwoven performance of CAD and NC programs and the rapid and ever-expanding reach of CAD into factory simulation and even business planning, and back again to design.
+Advances in product development technology—ranging from CAD to CAM to CAE and modern PLM systems—are accelerating due to high-speed computing and innovative software architectures.
+Breakthroughs that once emerged within individual disciplines have now integrated into comprehensive, complementary toolsets, including IoT integration and digital twins.
+Consider the seamless performance of CAD and CNC programs and the expanding integration of CAD into factory simulation, business planning, and back to design.

 State of Product Costing Today and DFMA

-Early cost analysis and product simplification through Design for Manufacture and Assembly (DFMA) is fundamental to achieving profit targets.
+Early cost analysis and product simplification through Design for Manufacture and Assembly (DFMA) are essential for achieving profit targets.

-Merging the greatest functionality into the fewest parts eliminates many of the component interfaces that contribute so heavily to quality failure and derail the best Six Sigma efforts.
-Likewise, lean manufacturing approaches are aided when products are designed upfront for assembly efficiency.
-Lean design is lean manufacturing.
+Integrating maximum functionality into the fewest parts reduces component interfaces that often lead to quality issues and disrupt Six Sigma initiatives.
+Additionally, lean manufacturing benefits when products are designed for assembly efficiency from the outset.
+Essentially, lean design equates to lean manufacturing.

-As PLM-based programs tackle visibility, tracking and simulation of the whole development chain, DFMA creates a foundation of product efficiency so these systems can continue to shrink organizational costs and aid business decisions.
+As modern PLM systems enhance visibility, tracking, and simulation across the entire development chain, DFMA lays the groundwork for product efficiency, enabling these systems to further reduce organizational costs and support strategic business decisions.

-In general, costing practices break down into four central approaches: parametric, industry, supply chain and DFMA conceptual stage cost modeling.
-The first three are largely price modeling based on historical supplier bids and select industry data.
-This is how most manufacturers gather costs.
-But detailed as they are, price models are better at telling you where you have been than where you are going.
-They lack a scientific foundation and don’t give teams a solid footing for a dialog on relational manufacturing costs.
+Generally, costing practices fall into four main approaches: parametric, industry-based, supply chain, and DFMA conceptual stage cost modeling.
+The first three primarily rely on price modeling based on historical supplier bids and industry data.
+While detailed, these price models are better at reflecting past performance than predicting future costs.
+They lack a scientific foundation, providing limited support for meaningful discussions on manufacturing costs.

-Using DFMA, a cross-functional team can review parts and assemblies in the software and build cost data feature-by-feature from crude geometries or from downloaded CAD files of existing products.
-Experts from manufacturing can then interrogate the design using default libraries or by adding their custom manufacturing processes.
-The DFM library gives them a comprehensive understanding of the costs to manufacture parts by means of range of processes, from sheet metal stamping, machining, injection molding, to sand casting and more.
-If target manufacturing costs still need refining, Design for Assembly (DFA) provides more insight for the team to consolidate features into single, cost-efficient components.
+With DFMA, cross-functional teams can review parts and assemblies using software to build cost data feature-by-feature from basic geometries or imported CAD files.
+Manufacturing experts can analyze the design using default libraries or by incorporating custom manufacturing processes.
+The DFM library offers a comprehensive understanding of manufacturing costs across various processes, including sheet metal stamping, machining, injection molding, and sand casting.
+If further cost refinement is needed, Design for Assembly (DFA) provides deeper insights for consolidating features into cost-effective components.

 Re-Engineering Toward a Cost Target: Deere

-Let’s look at this process in action.
-When Deere introduced its cleaner-burning family of Tier 3 engines, modifications were required on one of its combine harvesters.
-The swing-out landing deck, used during maintenance, needed to be made larger and more rigid, without adding weight or significant cost.
-First estimates indicated that the redesign would be eight percent above target cost, and the supplier quote was 26 percent higher than expected.
+Let’s examine this process in action.
+When Deere introduced its cleaner-burning advanced emission-compliant engines, modifications were necessary for one of its combine harvesters.
+The swing-out landing deck required enlargement and increased rigidity without adding significant weight or cost.
+Initial estimates showed that the redesign would exceed the target cost, and supplier quotes were higher than anticipated.

-Such engineering achievements are a perfect example of how innovation and profitability can arise from using a quantitative costing approach in a close, interdisciplinary setting.
-In the end, the engineering team actually beat its original target cost by seven percent for the whole landing deck, streamlining the ladder assembly, for instance, from 17 to ten parts.
-At Deere, suppliers are rewarded for cost-saving ideas.
-This practice creates a sound business model for both OEM and supplier.
+These engineering achievements exemplify how innovation and profitability emerge from a quantitative costing approach within an interdisciplinary setting.
+Ultimately, the engineering team surpassed the original target cost by seven percent for the entire landing deck, streamlining the ladder assembly from 17 to ten parts.
+At Deere, suppliers are incentivized for cost-saving ideas, fostering a robust business model for both OEMs and suppliers.

 Teaching an Engineering Business Model at Motorola University

-The first company to track and scale the effect of DFMA product simplification on Six Sigma quality was Motorola Inc. in 1990.
-They learned that as assembly efficiency ratings improved and part count dropped, their products exhibited increasing movement toward Six Sigma.
-An understanding of the relationship between design choices and manufacturing quality has never been lost at Motorola.
-Today, Motorola University, with campuses around the globe, teaches its employees, customers and supply chain partners how to integrate their Six Sigma program with lean and DFMA initiatives.
+Motorola Inc. has been instrumental in monitoring and scaling the impact of DFMA on Six Sigma quality.
+They have consistently demonstrated that as assembly efficiency improves and part counts decrease, their products increasingly align with Six Sigma standards.
+Motorola continues to uphold this understanding of the relationship between design choices and manufacturing quality.
+Today, Motorola University, with campuses worldwide, educates employees, customers, and supply chain partners on integrating Six Sigma programs with lean and DFMA initiatives.

-With labor rates climbing even overseas, designing labor-efficient products with improved features and customer-winning quality is a business directive.
-At the Motorola Quality Institute (MQI) in Taiwan, engineering teams and business managers join in the exercise of redesign and keep business scorecards that reflect customer goals and key performance indexes associated with Six Sigma and DFMA analyses.
-A recent MQI project with a top electronic-device manufacturer on 12 product redesign projects yielded savings of $6.8 million in four months.
+As labor costs rise globally, designing labor-efficient products with enhanced features and superior quality remains a business imperative.
+At the Motorola Quality Institute (MQI) in Taiwan, engineering teams and business managers collaborate on redesign projects and maintain business scorecards reflecting customer goals and key performance indicators related to Six Sigma and DFMA analyses.
+A recent MQI project with a leading electronic-device manufacturer achieved significant savings across multiple product redesigns in a short timeframe.

-Although best practices regarding snap fits or cabling are applied generation after generation in electronics by the collective development chain, with DFMA and quality methods blended teams training at MQI reached average part-count reductions of 11 percent for mature, evolving products and 35 percent for new products.
-One 90-day session by the “students” (which can include Six Sigma black belts and other experts) produced savings of 30 percent on part count and assembly time for a PDA, 41.3 percent part count reduction on an LCD TV, and a 57.5 reduced part count on a server.
-As noted by one instructor at MQI, the systematic use of DFA overcame any hypothetical resistance against innovation.
+Although best practices for snap fits and cabling continue to evolve in electronics through collective development efforts, teams trained in DFMA and quality methods at MQI achieved average part-count reductions of 11% for mature products and 35% for new products.
+In a single 90-day session, "students" (including Six Sigma black belts and other experts) realized savings of approximately 30% in part count and assembly time for a consumer electronic device, around 41% part count reduction for a TV, and over 57% reduction for a server.
+According to an MQI instructor, the systematic use of DFA effectively overcomes any hypothetical resistance to innovation.

 A Small Supplier Embraces DFMA for Bidding: Aztalan

-Conceptual stage cost modeling isn’t just for large OEMS.
-Because of renewed pressure on OEMs and suppliers to reduce product costs, suppliers have a unique opportunity with DFMA software to advance their expertise and help OEMs achieve their goals.
+Conceptual stage cost modeling isn't exclusive to large OEMs.
+Due to increasing pressure on OEMs and suppliers to reduce product costs, suppliers have a unique opportunity to leverage DFMA software to enhance their expertise and assist OEMs in achieving their objectives.

-Aztalan Engineering, Inc. (AEI), a machine shop in Lake Mills, Wisconsin, has made DFMA costing a cornerstone of its best business practices.
-DFMA helps Aztalan produce accurate and detailed quotes, explore design and manufacturing strategies, assess manufacturability, decrease manufacturing costs, and effectively manage in-house machining, their customers and their supply chain.
+Aztalan Engineering, Inc. (AEI), a machine shop in Lake Mills, Wisconsin, has integrated DFMA costing into its core business practices.
+DFMA enables AEI to produce accurate and detailed quotes, explore design and manufacturing strategies, assess manufacturability, reduce manufacturing costs, and effectively manage in-house machining, customer relationships, and the supply chain.

-When an OEM customer sends a CAD model of a proposed new part, AEI transfers the geometry into DFMA.
-The purpose is to review design complexity and manufacturing strategy with the original design engineers and make the best economic decisions.
-This broad, quantitative assessment of the design on behalf of customers can lead AEI to eventually include outside parties who can help in forging, casting and other areas beyond the shop’s main expertise in machining.
+When an OEM customer provides a CAD model of a proposed new part, AEI imports the geometry into DFMA software.
+The goal is to evaluate design complexity and manufacturing strategy alongside the original design engineers to make optimal economic decisions.
+This comprehensive, quantitative design assessment can lead AEI to collaborate with external partners specializing in forging, casting, and other areas beyond its primary machining expertise.

-A side benefit of the concurrent costing exercise is that because part quotes are extremely detailed, the shop can also print a report from the DFMA software and use it as a manufacturing-ready road map for part production–defining face or pocket milling operations, establishing fixturing and part density, and calling out necessary machinery and specialty tooling.
-This ensures that the physical process closely matches the as-costed process.
-Every supplier wants to make the best products they can, and influence the design so that it comes in at cost and frees their resources for other projects.
-Conceptual stage cost modeling is a value proposition for the supply chain, too.
+A secondary benefit of concurrent costing is that detailed part quotes allow the shop to generate manufacturing-ready roadmaps from the DFMA software.
+These roadmaps outline face or pocket milling operations, establish fixturing and part density, and specify necessary machinery and specialty tooling.
+This ensures that the physical manufacturing process closely aligns with the costed process.
+Suppliers aim to produce high-quality products efficiently, influencing design to meet cost targets and freeing resources for other projects.
+Conceptual stage cost modeling thus offers significant value to the entire supply chain.

-And that raises an important point about the causal nature of design on the business aspect of manufacturing.
-Design decisions about features and processes affect all downstream activities in the organization.
-Reduce product complexity and you have saved money from testing and prototyping, part and material tracking, CAD and PDM, production throughput, inventory and shipping, to warranty and service of products.
-Use DFMA to understand costs and you can increase product functionality for customers and hit the market price they are willing to pay.
+This highlights the causal relationship between design decisions and the business aspects of manufacturing.
+Design choices regarding features and processes impact all downstream activities within an organization.
+Reducing product complexity results in savings across testing and prototyping, part and material tracking, CAD and PDM systems, production throughput, inventory and shipping, and product warranty and service.
+Utilizing DFMA to understand costs enables increased product functionality for customers while achieving market-acceptable pricing.

 Figure 1

-Rear view of a Deere combine harvester, showing the swingout landing deck.
+Rear view of a Deere combine harvester, showing the swing-out landing deck.
 The pullout ladder provides service access to the combine during maintenance.
-Deere engineers modified the landing deck assembly to accommodate the company’s new EPA-certified Tier 3 engine.
-Design for Manufacture and Assembly (DFMA®) software from Boothroyd Dewhurst, Inc., helped achieve a cost-effective redesign.
+Deere engineers modified the landing deck assembly to accommodate the company’s advanced emission-compliant engine.
+Design for Manufacture and Assembly (DFMA®) software from Boothroyd Dewhurst, Inc., facilitated a cost-effective redesign.

 Figure 2

-View showing the redesigned swingout landing deck with the ladder stowed.
-DFMA brainstorming sessions with Deere design and manufacturing engineers, supply management, and suppliers yielded 83 ideas for improving the previous design.
-Changing the size of the perforated deck sheet, for example, saved 60 percent in raw material cost for the part.
+View showing the redesigned swing-out landing deck with the ladder stowed.
+DFMA brainstorming sessions with Deere's design and manufacturing engineers, supply chain management, and suppliers generated numerous ideas for improving the previous design.
+Adjusting the size of the perforated deck sheet, for example, resulted in a 60% reduction in raw material costs.

 Figure 3

 View of the assembly with the ladder extended.
-One new suggestion was to use rectangular tubes for the ladder siderails, instead of round tubes, to reduce unnecessary processing on mating parts.
-A cost-conscious supplier also pointed out that shortening the siderails by 3mm would gain more economical use of a standard tube length.
+One new suggestion was to use rectangular tubes for the ladder siderails instead of round tubes to minimize unnecessary processing on mating parts.
+Additionally, a supplier recommended shortening the siderails by 3mm to optimize the use of standard tube lengths.

 DFMA® Software and Services | Boothroyd Dewhurst, Inc.